The Financial Technology Law Review: Indonesia

 ii Automated investment

 OJK Reg 13 also generally covers the provision of automated investment advice and investment management as part of digital financial innovation in the investment management sector.
-It is unclear, however, the extent to which such automation may be implemented.
-Included within the same sector is the use of advance algorithm, cloud computing, capabilities sharing, open-source information technology, social trading and retail algorithmic trading.
+However, the extent to which this automation may be implemented is unclear.
+Included within the same sector is the use of advanced algorithms, cloud computing, capabilities sharing, open-source information technology, social trading and retail algorithmic trading.

 iii Artificial intelligence